AlexFielder/AdvancedAdvancedFind/readme.txt

 RELEASE NOTES:
 ---------------------------------
+5.0.1.0 - Update for Vault 2017.
+Corrected references to 2017 versions and upgraded .NET version to 4.6

 4.0.1.0 - Update for Vault 2014.
 Added Save and Load buttons.
 Results display in a Vault Grid control.
 Double-clicking on a result navigates Vault Explorer to that object.